|Policy Number: 9.11||Effective Date: 07/25/2017|

 - Are there limitations for non-employee recognition awards?

 This policy applies to employee recognition only.
-For guidelines for non-employees, see Policy 9.10 Requisitions and Reimbursements.
+For guidelines for non-employees, see FSM Policy 9.10 Requisitions and Reimbursements.

 Employee Recognition Award Compensation Form